noodlecollie/v2mp/docs/V2MP.md

 If operand bit `[11] (A)` is `0`, a direct data transfer is performed for the write.
 A  little-endian word of data is written to the device port's mailbox from `LR`.
 If the mailbox only has one byte of writable space left, the lower byte of `LR` is written to the mailbox, and the upper byte is discarded.
 The number of bytes written (either `1` or `2`) is placed into `R1`.

-After the instruction is executed, `SR[Z]` is set if there were no more free bytes in the mailbox after the write, and is cleared if there were free bytes still available in the mailbox after the write.
+After the instruction is executed, `SR[Z]` is set if there is no more space left in the mailbox after the write, and is cleared if there are free bytes still available in the mailbox after the write.

-`SR[C]` is set if there were more bytes specified in the write than there were free bytes in the mailbox, and is cleared if the entirety of the write fitted into the mailbox.
+`SR[C]` is set if the mailbox had fewer than `2` bytes available, and is cleared if the entirety of the written word fitted into the mailbox.

 **Indirect Data Transfer**